SandraKla/Zlog_AdRI/docs/guide.md

 <img src="shiny_high_zlog.png" align="center" style="width:300px;"/>

-7)	Download the data with the zlog values (only when opened in the browser)

 ### Table with zlog values

 The table shows the zlog values.
 Zlog values under -1.96 are in blue and above 1.96 in orange/red.
 The zlog value should be optimally between 1.96 and -1.96 in white.